thewtex/thesis/introduction/background_and_significance.rst

 leading to further mechanical weakness at the site [Sirico2009,Lendon1993,Arroyo1999,Dhume2003,Ho2002,Lee1998,Lendon1991]_.
-This is supported by a recent study comparing gene expression in calcific areas, often associated with stability, compared to non-calcific areas.
+This is supported by a recent study comparing gene expression in calcific areas, often associated with stability, to non-calcific areas.
 It was found that gene expression of factors that promote interleukin 8 and monocyte chemoattractant protein 1, associated with inflammation and thereby vulnerability, were higher in non-calcified areas [Wahlgren2009]_.
 Lee et al. performed a mechanical finite element analysis simulation using the morphology of 12 unruptured human coronary lesions and assumed appropriate mechanical material properties for the tissue components.
-When comparing images of immunoreactive MMP-1, they found that high stress had twice the MMP-1 expression as low stress regions [Lee1996]_.
+When comparing images of immunoreactive MMP-1, they found that high stress regions had twice the MMP-1 expression as low stress regions [Lee1996]_.
 Elevated levels of highly sensitive C-reactive protein, another inflammation marker, correlates with increased intima-media thickness [Benbir2005]_.
 These high stress states may lead to fatigue failure [Bank2000,Bauters2002,Cheng1993]_.

 Stress-stretch curves ([Holzapfel2004]_ Fig. 6) were created by Holzapfel during a tensile test on diseased intima sectioned from cadaver iliac arteries.
 As the graphs progresses from the origin, the stretch and stress is increased on the tissue until the tissue fractures at the curve's termination.
-The point in the curve farthest from the origin defines the stretch at which failure occurs, ultimate tensile stretch :math:`\lambda_{ult}`, and the stress at which failure occurs, ultimate tensile stress, :math:`\sigma_{ult}`.
+The point in the curve farthest from the origin defines the stretch at which failure occurs, ultimate tensile stretch λ\ :sub:`ult`, and the stress at which failure occurs, ultimate tensile stress, σ\ :sub:`ult`.

-Many of the atherosclerosis diagnostic imaging techniques have focused on imaging of plaque composition, which determines the elastic modulus.
+Many of the atherosclerosis diagnostic imaging techniques discussed focus on imaging of plaque composition, which determines the elastic modulus.
 While the distribution of material properties certainly affects stress and strain state, the sensitivity of stress and strain at the site of rupture in a diseased artery can be low.
 In a computational analysis, it was found that +/- 50% variation in elastic modulus leads to less than a 10% change in stress at the site of rupture [Williamson2003]_.
-Strain imaging has the potential to directly image the parameter of interest.
+In contrast, strain imaging has the potential to directly image the parameter of interest.

 Recently, ultrasonic strain imaging techniques have been applied to imaging of the carotid arteries.
 Strain imaging creates an *in vivo* map of strain, a parameter directly related to tissue stretch or contraction, drawn on the abscissa in the mechanical tests in [Holzapfel2004]_.
 Vulnerable plaques have a higher extensibility and a lower ultimate stress [Lendon1991,Holzapfel2004]_.
 Therefore, strain imaging directly measures a parameter that determines how close a plaque is to failure [Tang2005]_.
-This contrasts with other characterization methods that focus on parameters like composition, which may affect strain in a secondary manner and may be system dependent as previously discussed.
+This contrasts with other characterization methods that focus on parameters like composition, which may affect strain in a secondary manner and may be system dependent.
 Strain imaging directly measures the effect of multiple stress concentrators including composition, ulceration, morphology, neovascularization, and hemodynamics.